FAI Junior Cup: Recent finals

 On 2 June 2013 the FAI Junior Cup final was played at the Aviva Stadium for the first time.
 It was played before a friendly international between the Republic of Ireland and Georgia.
 In 2013 Aviva joined Umbro as sponsors of the FAI Junior Cup and as part of the arrangement all the finals since then have been played at the Aviva Stadium.
 Sheriff Y.C. became the first club to win the cup following a final at the Aviva.
 The 2014–15 and 2015–16 finals were both played as double headers along with the FAI Intermediate Cup finals.

 Television coverage

 TV coverage debuted on TG4 and Setanta Sports in 2014 from the quarter-finals stage.
 Irish TV replaced TG4 as free-to-air broadcaster in 2015, and all three channels showed coverage in 2016, again from the quarter-finals stage.

-In a major change, the 2016–17 season saw coverage begin with the third round in October, running on the newly-renamed eir Sport, IrishTV until its closure in March 2017, and TG4 from the quarter-finals stage.
+In a major change, the 2016–17 season saw coverage begin with the third round in October, running on the newly renamed eir Sport, IrishTV until its closure in March 2017, and TG4 from the quarter-finals stage.

+FAI Senior Cup

+The semi-finalists of the Junior Cup have traditionally been invited to play the preliminary rounds of the FAI Senior Cup.
+In 2024, this was changed with the semi-finalists automatically qualifying for the FAI Cup.